sakibhuq/DMPA-Meningiomas/README.md

 These scripts contain no protected health information — no names, dates, record numbers, or local file paths.
 Patient identifiers are the manuscript labels `DMPA-1` … `DMPA-10` only.

-## Reuse

-No formal software license has been applied to this code.
-Please contact the authors regarding reuse or redistribution.